What are the Best Insulation Options for New Homes? (Spray Foam vs Fiberglass vs Cellulose)

-Using the performance method generally entails using a product or material that offers a benefit outside of prescriptive code.
-For instance, foam insulation provides an air seal and an air seal isn’t factored in for the prescriptive requirements of insulation.
+Using the performance method generally entails using a product or material that offers a benefit outside of the prescriptive code.
+For instance, foam insulation provides an air seal, and an air seal isn’t factored in for the prescriptive requirements of insulation.

 Therefore, if you use an insulation material that creates an air seal, it’s performance will outweigh its prescriptive rating and thus will pass code using the performance method.

 There are several paths you can choose to meet performance, so you should talk to your contractor about that plan.